 The Friends of the Law Library of Congress collaborates with partners around the globe to ensure the world's greatest legal resource remains in perpetuity.

 In the Law Library's rare book vaults, you will find exquisite and extraordinary gems dating from the 14th Century.
-In events, lectures, panel discussions, music, educational programs, and grand receptions, you will meet with today's most critical legal issues and top contributors to the rule of law.
+In events, lectures, concerts, educational programs, and receptions, you will meet with today's most critical legal issues and top contributors to the rule of law.

 We invite you to join us; we look forward to calling you a Friend.

 The Law Library is the world's center for law and legal issues -- engaging the brightest luminaries and unlocking the largest collection of legal resources for generations.
 Join us in supporting the activites and people of this important institution.

 A rare book donation in someone's name is a beautiful gift never to be forgotten.
 The Law Library has over 25,000 books and bound manuscripts in its vaults.
 Unique and fascinating, we invite you to tour our vaults and add your name to this special collection.

 With approximately 2.65 million volumes, the Law Library’s collection of primary and secondary sources constitutes the largest legal collection in the world.
 The collection is also the most comprehensive, covering all of the approximately 260 jurisdictions as well as many former nations and colonies.

 Rare books are some of the Law Library's most precious treasures.
 Read more.